Crowdfunding for Nonprofits: How It Works

 Keep in mind that many of the individuals that are exposed to a nonprofit through a crowdfunding campaign may have never been introduced to the organization or cause if it weren’t for the individual taking part in the campaign.
 Therefore, because this may be a person’s first contact with your mission, the seamless experience and professional look of a crowdfunding website and campaign are extremely important.
 As always, first impressions are key.

-For participants, first and foremost, the fundraising website must be easy and fun to use.
-DoJiggy’s crowdfunding software allows participants to easily register online and then create a personal fundraising page where they collect online donations.
+For P2P crowdfunding participants, your fundraising website must be easy and fun to use.
+DoJiggy’s crowdfunding websites allow participants to easily register and customize personal fundraising pages where they collect online donations.
 The website allows for personalization, so participants can share their story or mission, upload personal photos, videos, and a fundraising goal.
 A participant control panel is provided so participants can easily email friends, update their web page, track incoming donations, and easily share the link through social media channels.

-Participants can also manage correspondence and set up custom thank you messages to be sent to supporters as soon as their donation has been made.
-Other important things to consider in order for participants to feel supported by the nonprofit organization is to provide additional resources for the participants to help each of them be successful.
-These resources can include sample donation-request letters and email templates, thank-you note templates, in person event check-lists, tips for soliciting donations, social media post copy templates based on social channel and more.
-A quick and easy way to provide all of these resources to participants would be to create a Dropbox file with logos, templates and frequently asked questions that you can provide to each participant to ensure they are as successful as possible.
+Providing additional crowdfunding resources for your P2P participants is another important thing to consider in order for participants to feel supported by the nonprofit organization.
+These resources can include sample donation-request letters and email templates, thank-you note templates, in-person event check-lists, tips for soliciting donations, social media post copy templates based on the social channels and more.
+A quick and easy way to provide all of these resources to participants would be to create a Dropbox or zip file with logos, templates, and frequently asked questions that you can provide to each participant to ensure they are as successful as possible.